More

 Integrating UEM with macOS security allows Mac administrators to quickly address device issues, resolve configuration errors, or debug security settings without being physically present.
 This capability minimizes downtime for end-users and ensures that security policies remain intact during macOS troubleshooting, maintaining a seamless and secure experience for the entire device fleet.

-UEM solutions offer reporting tools that enable Mac admins to monitor device security and compliance in real-time.
+UEM solutions offer reporting tools that enable Mac admins to monitor device security and compliance in real-time, and get the devices compliance-ready.
 This is crucial for businesses that need to meet regulatory requirements, as it allows them to track policy adherence, detect potential security risks, and generate audit-ready compliance reports.

 Automating macOS security features such as enabling FileVault, setting up privacy controls, or configuring Gatekeeper policies through UEM saves IT teams significant time and reduces the risk of oversight.
 Automation helps ensure consistent device protection across all macOS endpoints, particularly for businesses managing hundreds or thousands of devices.